GoogleCloudPlatform/python-rag-and-vertexai-for-oracle/README.md

 Run the python script to check if we can use VertexAI API using Gemini model.
 We also have a limited RAG function to inject additional data beyond what the model has been trained on.
 Remember this does not connect to Google Search for grounding data.
 We will do that at some point in the future

-1. ** Execute the script **
+1. **Execute the script **
     ```bash
     python src/02-langchain-gemini-intro/simple_langchain_gemini.py
     ```
     This script is asking for some basic information to the LLM, like what is the capital of Brazil.
-This the LLM should know as it has been pre-trained.
-However we are also injected our RAG data specifically.
+This obviously the LLM should know as it has been pre-trained.
+However we are also going to inject our sample RAG data explicitly.
 Which means when it encounters a question specific to what our RAG data provides as prompt and answer, the LLM will now leverage the RAG data.